What’s The Best Silentnight Mattress? UK Top 5 | 2025

 Just Sleep by Silentnight gets positive reviews of somewhere between 3.8/5 and 4.8/5 from customers on Silentnight’s website and Mattress Online.
 Three of the Just Sleep mattresses have won Which?
 Best Buy Awards (Just Calm, Just Snug and Just Bliss).

-A few years ago, Silentnight Studio mattresses came with a five year warranty and a 60 day trial.
+A few years ago, Silentnight had a similar range called ‘Studio’ mattresses that came with a five year warranty and a 60 day trial.
 The Just Sleep range is much more generous and stands up alongside the likes of Nectar Sleep, OTTY and Emma.
-There is an important difference worth mentioning.
+There is an important difference worth mentioning though.
 If you send back your Silentnight Just Sleep mattress then you have the option of exchanging it for another Silentnight mattress.
 Several bed in a box brands will give you a refund instead.

 Are foam mattresses any good?